-11/30 - The Illiberal Backlash
+04/30 - The Illiberal Backlash

-In 2014 Premier Viktor Orbán and his Fidesz-KDNP coalition were convincingly reelected to power in Hungary.
+In 2018 Premier Viktor Orbán and his Fidesz-KDNP coalition were convincingly rere-elected to power in Hungary.
 They were even able to keep their constitutional majority in parliament.
-Despite mounting critique from within Hungary and abroad, Orbán continues his ambition to transform the country into an 'illiberal democracy.'
+Despite mounting critique from within Hungary and abroad, Orbán continues his ambition to transform the country into an 'illiberal state.'

-Discussion Question: Is Hungary today still a democracy?
+Discussion Question: Is Hungary still a democracy?